The Bristol Bombay.

 The trimming issue went on to affect the Bombay's service career.
 It had been intended that the rear gunner would also be the radio operator, who would only take up his post in the rear turret if the aircraft came under attack.
 If a dedicated gunner was carried the usual procedure would be for him to be in the passenger compartment for take-off and landing and only move to the rear turret once airborne.
 However, the change in trim caused by the weight of the gunner moving to the extreme tail of the aircraft was difficult for the pilot to trim out, even if he was warned it was going to happen.
 If a gunner moved to or from the tail without first warning the pilot it could cause the pilot real difficulty trying to retrim the aircraft.
 Under certain conditions of loading, if too much weight was put into the rear of the passenger compartment and then someone moved into the tail section, the aircraft would become uncontrollable.
 In light of this, it became common practice to not carry a gun in the rear turret.
 Instead, one or two bamboo sticks would be stuck protruding out of the rear turret slot, in the hope that it would deter an attack by enemy fighters.
 In service, passengers had to be warned not to move around the cabin, the later, fatal loss of one Bombay (L5822 in Egypt in September 1942) was blamed on two passengers wandering into the rear fuselage (their bodies were found there after the crash).
 After this incident, the door to the rear fuselage was often padlocked shut and passengers had to ask the crew's permission to use the thunderbox.

 When war broke out in September 1939, the Bombay was still not in service with any active RAF squadron.
 Some were allocated to No 10 Flying Training School at RAF Ternhill in Shropshire to train up pilots on the type and one of these (L5818) was written off on the 10th October 1940 while making an emergency landing in poor weather.
-A small number of Bombays were used by 271 Squadron, based at RAF Doncaster in South Yorkshire, to rush in reinforcements and then evacuate troops from France in the face of the German Blitzkrieg advances.
+A small number of Bombays were then used by 271 Squadron, based at RAF Doncaster in South Yorkshire, to rush in reinforcements and then evacuate troops from France in the face of the German Blitzkrieg advances.
 271 Squadron used them alongside a larger number of Handley Page HP Harrow's converted to the troop-carrying and aerial ambulance role.
-One of 271 Squadron's Bombays (L5813) crashed in France on the 11th May 1940, killing three of the 12 passengers (the 3 man crew of the Bombay were unhurt).
-The Squadron lost another Bombay (L5853) on the 29th of May when it crashed into a hill in poor visibility shortly after takeoff in an attempt to ferry much-needed anti-tank ammunition to France.
-The Squadron continued to operate the small number of Bombays left in the UK, losing L5817 in a crash on 1st April 1941.
+One of 271 Squadron's Bombays (L5813) crashed in France on the 11th May 1940, killing outright three of the 12 passengers, while another later died of his wounds (the 3 man crew of the Bombay were unhurt).
+The squadron lost another Bombay (L5853) on the 29th of May when it crashed into a hill in poor visibility shortly after takeoff in an attempt to ferry much-needed anti-tank ammunition to France.
+The squadron continued to operate the small number of Bombays left in the UK, losing L5817 in a crash on 1st April 1941.
 Number 24 Squadron, a communications unit based at Northolt on the outskirts of London, also boasted a single Bombay (L5836) on its strength, but some of its aircrew logged flights in other Bombays during the emergency period of the evacuation from France and the Battle of Britain.
-In fact, Bombay L5852 was entirely crewed by members of 24 Squadron when it crashed on the 17th June 1940, killing all 5 on board, although the aircraft itself was not on the Squadron's official strength.
+In fact, Bombay L5852 was entirely crewed by members of 24 Squadron when it crashed on the 17th June 1940, killing all 5 on board, although the aircraft itself was not on the squadron's official strength.
 One remarkable story is that of a Bombay found abandoned, with a damaged tailwheel, on Châteaudun airfield by Jean-Francois Demozay, a French liason officer with the RAF's No 1 Fighter Squadron.
-Although he was not then a qualified pilot, he flew it to the UK with 15 fellow Frenchmen aboard to join the Free French Forces, he later went on to be an Ace, scoring 18 victories.
+He flew it to the UK with 15 fellow Frenchmen aboard to join the Free French Forces.
+He later went on to be an Ace, scoring 18 victories.
+A similar story can be found in a biography of Group Captain Frank "Chota" Carey, which tells of him being with three other "walking wounded" RAF personnel left behind in France who found an abandoned Bombay and flew it back to Britain.

 Bombay in Flight.